clearlydefined/license-score/scoring/README.md

 The `license_score` data from the scan results will then be added to the correct row in the output csv file: `clearlylicensed-out.csv`.
-These values are hardcoded for now.
+These file names are hardcoded for now.

 The scans are kept in the `scans` dir and the downloaded packages are in `packages`.